judus/laravel-resource/README.md

 This project became obsolete with the release of Laravel Nova.
 I revisited the code in 2020 and 2022 in order to finish the original idea.

 You can define "resources" (see Laravel Nova) and register them via ServiceProviders.
-The system will automatically create a CRUD for each resource (routes, tabels and forms)
+The system will automatically create a CRUD for each resource (routes, tables and forms)

 At glance a Resource may look similar to this: